Air Monitoring

 Visit the US Environmental Protection Agency’s real-time air quality map at AirNow to check your local air quality.

-Visit Texas Commission on Environmental Quality (TCEQ)’s GeoTAM map viewer for detailed hourly information about air pollution, weather and other parameters measured at public monitoring sites.
+Visit Texas Commission on Environmental Quality (TCEQ)’s GeoTAM dashboard for detailed hourly information about air pollution measured at public monitoring sites.

 Purple Air